patois/winmagic_sd/Readme.md

 SeTimeZonePrivilege             Change the time zone                     Disabled

 ```
 The PoC exploit code can be found [here](./sd_poc.py).
-It targets v8.5 of the 64bit version of Winmagic SecureDoc but might work on older versions (untested).
+It targets v8.5 of Winmagic SecureDoc x64 but might work on older versions (untested).

-In case you've made it till here but are super bored still, feel free to dial 0x8D1F2848 ;)
+In case you've made it till here but are super bored still, feel free to dial IOCTL code 0x8D1F2848 ;)

 ``` c
 case 0x8D1F2848: